-TikTok begins testing landscape videos
+TikTok sets its sights on YouTube as it begins testing landscape videos

-(Pocket-lint) - Selected users around the world have been included in a test of landscape video support on TikTok.
+Selected users around the world have been included in a test of landscape video support on TikTok.

 The Chinese social media giant has been going from strength to strength lately, and while other platforms rush to emulate its all-vertical collaborative format, TikTok is doing the opposite.